wejs/docs/docs/features/run-wejs-with-clustering.md

 In we.js v1.0 you can run multiple instances of We.js using node.js Cluster module

+**Atention: This feature is usefull only for testes.
+For run multiple instances of your project use solutions like docker, pm2 or kubernetes**

 ### Change your app.js file to:

 ```js